Skip to main content

 ref() Summary

-• Uses Storage Locations to dynamically point to Snowflake database and schema.
+• Uses Storage Locations to dynamically point to your data platform's database and schema.

 • To use in multiple environments, the ref location name should be the same.
 For example, use location WORK in both QA and Testing environments.